 If you’ve ever received a notification from your cable or satellite company about potential Copyright infringement (e.g., if someone pirated a game or movie online), your IP address is how you were identified.
 The ISP won’t know which device was used, only that your network IP address was involved.

 When you connect your laptop to a free Wi-Fi at Starbucks, you’ll no longer have the same IP address as when using Wi-Fi at home.
 It will change to the IP address of the network you’re using.
 The same is true when you connect at the office.
 Instead of your home IP address, you’ll be identified with your office’s IP address.

-If you’ve ever moved to a new home, gotten a new ISP, and had problems connecting to some of your online services, your ISP may have given you a dynamic IP address instead of a static one.
+If you’ve ever moved to a new home, gotten a new ISP, and had problems connecting to some of your online IT Support services, your ISP may have given you a dynamic IP address instead of a static one.
 These can sometimes cause problems.

 The two types of IP addresses you can receive from your ISP or a VPN provider are:

 There are multiple sites online that can check your IP address and return the result in a few seconds.